Bald Eagle Conservation Project

 Bald Eagles have overwintered in Cootes Paradise at Royal Botanical Gardens for the last few years.
 In 2008 a pair stayed for the entire summer — which lead our conservation staff to believe that the time was right for a pair to settle in and call Cootes their own.
 This means building a nest, laying eggs, raising young and becoming a highly visible and inspirational symbol of why we need to think green and save the environment for generations to come.

 The eagles have nest successfully again, however in a new nest, well hidden from public view.
-Two eaglets are being raised and will fledge near the end of June.
+The number of eagles is unknown, but they will fledge near the end of June.
 In addition, multiple addition juvenile eagles have also taken up residents around Cootes Paradise.
-The best trail to observe the eagles from is the Sassafrass or Princess Point trails on the south side of Cootes Paradise.
+The best trail to observe the eagles from is the Sassafras or Princess Point trails on the south side of Cootes Paradise.
 Please remain on RBG trails and respect the privacy of these beautiful birds!

 What do Bald Eagles need?